jczerwinski/independent-study/README.md

 ## Evaluation

-This course will include two assignments:
+This course will include three assignments:

-1. [Interface Design](assignment-1.md): An interface design of a prototype academic writing system.
+1. [Design](assignment-1.md): A design of a academic writing system.
 (50% of final grade)
-2. [Implementation](assignment-3.md): A prototype system that implements the design in assignment 1.
-(50% of final grade)
+2. [Implementation](assignment-2.md): A system that implements the design in Assignment 1.
+(40% of final grade)
+3. [Demonstration](assignment-3.md): A demonstration of the system developed in Assignment 2.
+(10% of final grade)